raspberrypilearning/fruit-salad/en/step_2.md

 --- /task ---

-We need to ensure that the plate is clear at the start.
+We need to ensure that the bowl is clear at the start.

 --- task ---
-Add code to the **Ingredients** sprite to clear all the stamps from the plate when the `when green flag clicked`{:class="block3events"} block.
+Add code to the **Ingredients** sprite to clear all the stamps from the bowl when the `when green flag clicked`{:class="block3events"} block.

 Then go to `Pen`{:class="block3extensions"} and select the `erase all`{:class="block3extensions"} block: